 Once you login, you will be able to see what’s checked out, when the items are due back, if anything is overdue, or if there are fines on the account.

 Your interaction makes a difference

-- Visit the library together with your child and help him or her choose what to borrow.
+- Visit the library together with your child and help them choose what to borrow.
 You are the best person to know what’s appropriate for your child.

 - Talk to your child about their visit to the library and ask to see what they borrowed.
 Your family can designate a special place in your home for library materials.
 That way you can easily keep an eye on what’s been borrowed and when the items are due back.

 - Some parents choose to be the keeper of their child’s library cards.
 We often see moms or dads with a bundle of cards on their key chains.